bmlt-enabled/temporary-closures-bmlt/readme.txt

 == Description ==

 Temporary Closures BMLT is a plugin that displays a list of all meetings that have temporary closures.
+It can be used to view published or unpublished meetings.

 SHORTCODE
 Basic: [temporary_closures]
-Attributes: root_server, services, recursive, display_type, format
+Attributes: root_server, services, recursive, display_type, unpublished, custom_query

 -- Shortcode parameters can be combined